We strive to help people restore motion, optimize strength, prevent injury and enhance life.

-Injuries such as neck and back pain, or shoulder tendinitis, can be treated with orthopedic rehabilitation, along with carpal tunnel syndrome, knee and ankle sprains and hip pains.
-Orthopedic rehabilitation is often needed post surgery to aid in the healing process for patients who have had a spinal fusion, total hip or knee replacement, and ankle reconstructions.
+Injuries such as neck and back pain, or shoulder tendinitis, can be treated with orthopedic rehabilitation, along with carpal tunnel syndrome, knee and ankle sprains, and hip pains.
+Orthopedic rehabilitation is often needed post-surgery to aid in the healing process for patients who have had a spinal fusion, total hip or knee replacement, and ankle reconstructions.

-Our physical therapists are knowledgeable about surgical procedures and treatment goals, and can tailor their efforts to improve your well-being.
+Our physical therapists are knowledgeable about surgical procedures and treatment goals and can tailor their efforts to improve your well-being.

 At Recooperation Physical Therapy our therapists treat different musculoskeletal disorders and conditions that affect the spine and limit physical function.
-Some spine disorders may include: Degenerative disc disease, Fibromyalgia, Rheumatoid arthritis, Sciatica, Spondylolisthesis, Spondylosis, and Whiplash.
+Some spine disorders may include Degenerative disc disease, Fibromyalgia, Rheumatoid arthritis, Sciatica, Spondylolisthesis, Spondylosis, and Whiplash.

 If you’re experiencing acute pain, you’ll most likely start with passive treatments as your body heals and/or adjusts to the pain.
 But the goal of physical therapy is to get into active treatments.
 These are therapeutic exercises that strengthen your body so that your spine has better support.

 Sports injuries are injuries that typically occur while participating in organized sports, competitions, training sessions, or organized fitness activities.
-The two types of sport injuries are acute traumatic injury or overuse or chronic injury.
+The two types of sports injuries are acute traumatic injury or overuse or chronic injury.

 At Recooperation, our physical therapists will work with your doctor to develop a program to help manage pain so that you can recuperate from your injury.
 Our goal is to prepare you to get back to your physical activity as quickly and safely as possible.
 Lastly, we will teach you preventative techniques to avoid future injuries.

 Whether you’re a novice taking the first steps toward fitness or an exercise fanatic hoping to optimize your results, a well-rounded fitness training program is essential.

-At Recooperation Physical Therapy, our staff is dedicated to health and fitness, not only for themselves, but for their patients as well.
+At Recooperation Physical Therapy, our staff is dedicated to health and fitness, not only for themselves but for their patients as well.
 Jeff Cooper is a black belt in Tang Soo Do, a Korean style of martial arts.
 He also participates in a weekly men’s basketball league and is an avid runner; having participated in countless 5K, 10K, and half and full marathons.

-- Postural Strengthening: Good posture results when muscles of the body are aligned properly, allowing for efficient movement.
+Good posture results when muscles of the body are aligned properly, allowing for efficient movement.
 When your body’s muscles and joints are balanced and supported properly, you’re better able to perform everyday activities, such as squatting to pick up laundry or running down a flight of stairs efficiently.

-- Resistance Training: This is the collective term for various types of strength-building exercises that rely on the use of resistance to promote muscle growth.
+This is the collective term for various types of strength-building exercises that rely on the use of resistance to promote muscle growth.

-- Crutches Training: Learning how to set up crutches so they fit best for you.
+Learning how to set up crutches so they fit best for you.
 Also, learning how to walk, sit down, and go up and down stairs using crutches.

-- Stair Training: Learning the safest techniques for negotiating steps.
+Learning the safest techniques for negotiating steps.

-- Dynamic & Static Balance: Static balance is the ability to maintain equilibrium at rest; dynamic balance is the ability to maintain equilibrium while moving.
-Balance training uses controlled instability to help individuals discover the limits of stability, or the point at which they begin to lose control, and expand that limit.
+Static balance is the ability to maintain equilibrium at rest; dynamic balance is the ability to maintain equilibrium while moving.
+Balance training uses controlled instability to help individuals discover the limits of stability or the point at which they begin to lose control, and expand that limit.
 Balance training emphasizes functional movement patterns in a multisensory environment.

-- Custom Home Exercise Program: We customize a home exercise program to complement your therapy sessions and maintain your achievements so you can live a life of healthy activity.
+We customize a home exercise program to complement your therapy sessions and maintain your achievements so you can live a life of healthy activity.

-- Patient Education: We will educate our patients so they have an improved understanding of their medical diagnosis, treatment, and physical therapy goals.
+We will educate our patients so they have an improved understanding of their medical diagnosis, treatment, and physical therapy goals.